 Table 6 shows the top two countries of origin for the top H-1B employers.
 Ireland-based Accenture drew 95.4% of the 8,191 H-1B workers it imported from FY05-12 from India.
 While India is a large source of STEM talent, it isn’t the only source.
 For example, China was the largest source country for Google’s H-1Bs over the same time frame (not shown in the table).
 And, USCIS reported that 64% of H-1B beneficiaries in FY12 were from India.8 The business model of the top H-1B employers shows a strong preference of H-1Bs from India.

-Top H-1B Employers: Country of Origin for H-1B Workers FY05-12 Virtually All H-1Bs From India
+Country of Origin for H-1B Workers in Fiscal Years 2005-12 for the Top 10 H-1B Employers: Virtually All H-1B Workers Hail From India

 |FY14 Rank||Employer||Top Country||Share||2nd Country||Share|